praxik/EZQ/Processor_Config_Details.md

 +decompress_message+ (String,_Overridable_)
 -------------------------------------------
-  Should the message or
+  Should the message be decompressed with zlib? (true/false) The message *must* have been compressed either directly with zlib, or with gzip.
+Any EZQ preamble containing directives must *not* be uncompressed plain text that appears before the compressed portion of the message.
-  referenced file be decompressed with zlib? (true/false) The message or referenced file *must* have been compressed either directly with zlib, or with gzip.
-If +receive_queue_type+ is 'raw', the message will be run through Ruby's Base64 decoder before being decompressed.
+  The message will be run through Ruby's Base64 decoder before being decompressed.
 (SQS won't accept binary data into a queue, so you must have encoded it in Base64, right?
 Right!?)

 +process_command+ (String,_Overridable_)
 ----------------------------------------